Alexandra Hills, Queensland: Geography

 Alexandra Hills sits between two major areas of Redlands, with Cleveland to the east and Capalaba to the west.
 Alexandra Hills itself is notable as the only enclaved suburb of the largely coastal Redland City.

 Finucane Crossing is near the western edge of locality.
 It is near where Finucane Road crosses Hilliards Creek into neighbouring Ormiston and Cleveland.

+Climate

+Pinkenba has a warm humid subtropical climate (Köppen: Cfa) with hot, wet summers and very mild, drier winters.
+On average, the suburb experiences 82.1 clear days and 59.9 cloudy days per annum.
+The wettest recorded day was 30 June 2005 with 307.4 mm of rainfall.
+Extreme temperatures ranged from 38.2 C on 24 February 2008 to 0.0 C on 19 July 1972.